 "Fire Away" is an opus in itself, but when Lambert took the stage during Stapleton's 2017 tour stop in Buffalo, N.Y., she added a whole new level of awesome to the track.
 Surprising fans by casually walking onstage at the start of the song, Lambert let Stapleton stay in the driver's seat for most of the tune, adding harmonies alongside his wife, Morgane.
 But near the end, the Stapletons stepped back from their mics and let her take center stage as she roared through the song's last bars.
 It was powerful and perfect and everything you would want a collaboration between Lambert and Stapleton to be ... just like their turn on "My Girl!"

-Stapleton teamed up with Lady A at the 2014 CMT Artists of the Year event to honor another country singer, Luke Bryan.
+Stapleton teamed up with Lady A (at the time, Lady Antebellum) at the 2014 CMT Artists of the Year event to honor another country singer, Luke Bryan.
 When Bryan had to step away from the show after the death of his brother-in-law, Stapleton, Dave Haywood, Charles Kelley and Hillary Scott used the void to pay tribute to the singer and his family with a moving rendition of "Drink a Beer."
 The song, which was a 2013 hit for Bryan, was written by Stapleton and Jim Beavers.